 Step 10: Select the folder to backup

 Click on "Add File/Folder" and go to the cPanel backup location.

 Step 11: Set a target location

-Click on the highlighted area and set “Google Drive File Stream” device as target location.
+Click on the highlighted area and set the "Google Drive File Stream" device as the target location.

 Step 12: Start the backup process